vladtf/message-passing-azure/docs/Vladislav_Tiftilov-Phase4-DA.md

 }
 ```

-Another change was the migration of the Python application to C#.
-Usage of the `ServiceBusProcessor` improved the performance of the system by allowing multiple messages to be processed concurrently.
+Additionally, the application was rewritten in **C#**, using `ServiceBusProcessor` for improved concurrent message processing.

-### What is new in this phase?
+### What’s New in This Phase?

-The most significant configuration change was the `PrefetchCount` and `MaxConcurrentCalls` parameters.
-The `PrefetchCount` parameter allows the receiver to prefetch a specified number of messages from the queue, which can improve performance by reducing the number of round trips to the server.
-The `MaxConcurrentCalls` parameter allows multiple messages to be processed concurrently, which can also improve performance.
-The following code snippet shows how to configure the `ServiceBusProcessor`:
+The most impactful configuration updates include:

+* **`PrefetchCount`** – Enables the receiver to prefetch a specified number of messages, reducing round-trips.
+* **`MaxConcurrentCalls`** – Allows multiple messages to be processed in parallel.

+Example configuration:

 ```csharp
 var processorOptions = new ServiceBusProcessorOptions